cmlang/cml-compiler/CONTRIBUTING.md

 pip3 install mypy
 ```

-The following variable must be set on your environment:
+The following variable must be set in your environment:

 ```
 export PYTHON_HOME="/usr/local/Cellar/python3/3.6.2"